-Flora Vega is an established cultivation with more than six years of experience growing cannabis in Nevada.
+Flora Vega has more than six years of experience growing cannabis in Nevada.
 In that time, they’ve grown to one of the more recognized brands in the state, overcoming multiple obstacles along the way.
 Nevada Made sat down with Director of Sales & Marketing, Sam McAdam, for a Q&A to get some insight into Flora Vega.

 NVM: Tell us a little about yourself, Sam.